-After Years of Blight, Affordable Housing on Horizon at Seventh Ave.
-Site
+Getting Old is for Great Stars: Elaine May Amazes in ‘Waverly Gallery’

 The development company tapped to oversee the project, AAFE, is a nonprofit organization dedicated to enriching the lives of Asian Americans and those in need.
 They have confirmed that there will be 29 residential units, and 3,900 square feet of commercial real estate on the ground floor, where the A&A Deli stood until it closed this summer.
 The construction financing for the project will most likely close in the middle of next year, and the construction timeline is about three years, after which the original residents will return.

 “AAFE is looking forward to welcoming five families back to their homes at 201-207 Seventh Avenue, and creating a new affordable co-op in the Chelsea neighborhood,” said Thomas Yu, co-executive director of AAFE.
 “After many years of diligent advocacy efforts led by the community, this corner will finally come alive with new ground floor neighborhood retail, as well as new affordable housing.
 We are excited to be working with tenants, Community Board 4, and the Councilmember to bring this project to fruition.
-We were proud to have successfully completed the first project under the city’s Affordable Housing Cooperative Program [AHCP] at 244 Elizabeth Street, and are anticipating another great partnership in Chelsea.”
+We were proud to have successfully completed the first project under the city’s Affordable Neighborhood Cooperative Program at 244 Elizabeth Street, and are anticipating another great partnership in Chelsea.”

 Architectural renderings for this project are not yet available.
 And somewhere along the line, the city discovered that various structural problems prevented the original facade of the building from being preserved, as CB4 would have liked.
 So they settled on demolition and new construction in a style that “connects to the neighborhood around it,” said Restuccia.